sthetix/Switchroot-LineageOS-Downloader/README.md

    - Yes, the application is safe to use.
 It does not contain any malware or harmful code.
 The source code is available for review (if provided).

 ### 2. **Can I use this on macOS or Linux?**
    - This EXE is designed for Windows only.
-For macOS or Linux, you can run the Python script directly if the source code is available.
+You can run the Python script directly if the source code is available for macOS or Linux.

 ### 3. **What if the download fails?**
    - The application automatically retries failed downloads up to 3 times.
-If the issue persists, check the logs for more details.
+If the issue continues, please check the logs for more details.

 ### 4. **Can I change the download folder?**
-   - Yes, you can select a custom download folder using the "Select Folder" button.
+   - You can select a custom download folder using the "Select Folder" button.

 ### 5. **How do I verify the checksum of downloaded files?**
    - The application automatically verifies the SHA-256 checksum of each file.
 If the checksum does not match, the file will be re-downloaded.